Do your Vatican Tours include admission fees?

 Will I be able to explore St. Peter’s Basilica on my own once my Vatican tour is over?

-No, none of our tours include a climb up to the dome of St. Peter’s, but you are more than welcome to climb the ‘cupola’ independently after the tour has finished.
+Only our Ultimate St. Peter’s Basilica Tour includes a climb to the dome.
+If you are joining one of our other itineraries, you are more than welcome to climb the ‘cupola’ independently after the tour has finished.
 The dome closes at 5 pm (October-March) or 6 pm (April-September), so make sure you plan your day accordingly.
 Please note that additional costs apply and that there may be a line to enter throughout the high season.

 Can I bring a bag with me to the Vatican Museums?